bilal-157/bilal-157/README.md

 </p>

 🚀 About Me

 🧠 Learning Data Science & AI – diving into real-world projects and concepts

 🏆 Hackathon Enthusiast – love solving problems under pressure and building with a team

 🧩 DSA Lover – sharpening my problem-solving skills daily on LeetCode

-🧑‍💻 Full-Stack Developer – building apps using Next.js and MongoDB
+🧑‍💻 Full-Stack Developer – building apps using Next.js and Node.js

 ⚙️ Backend & DevOps Explorer – experimenting with system design, APIs, and deployment pipelines